eric157/Project_WoC_7.0_Fake_Review_Detection/README.md

-# 📚 Fake Review Detection Preprocessing Pipeline
+# 🤖 Fake Review Detection Pipeline

-A modular and scalable pipeline for text data preprocessing and feature extraction using TF-IDF.
-This project is designed to handle tasks essential in natural language processing (NLP) workflows, including text cleaning, lemmatization, stopword removal, and vectorization.
+A comprehensive pipeline for text data preprocessing, feature extraction, model training, and evaluation, culminating in the selection of the best-performing model for fake review detection.
+This project leverages advanced techniques from natural language processing (NLP) and machine learning (ML).

 ---